Home Surveys

 Building Pathology

-Learn and understand how defects have occurred.
+Learn and understand how defects have occurred and how they should be repaired to best practice.

-Potential Risks
+Latent Risks

 Time Frames

-Time frames for repairs and where to prioritise remedial costs.
+Consideration to time scales on essential repairs and where to prioritise remedial costs.

 Repair Costs

-Choosing the right Survey
+"Choose the right Survey!"